Skip to main content

 The currency used to create beat requests.
 Tokens are included with paid subscription plans and refresh monthly.
 See Understanding Tokens.

-A badge on an artist profile indicating the producer’s identity has been confirmed by BeatPass.
+A badge on a producer profile indicating the producer’s identity has been confirmed by BeatPass.
 See Verified Badge.

 X